Bio Cork Yoga Teacher Saraswati

-From this foundation of classical Hatha Yoga, rooted in the Sivananda and Kripalu traditions, Bella went on to study and explore other styles of Yoga that inform her practice and her teaching.
+From this foundation of classical Hatha Yoga, rooted in the Sivananda and Kripalu traditions, Saraswati went on to study and explore other styles of Yoga that inform her practice and her teaching.

 She is influenced and inspired by the teachings of Swami Satyananda, BKS Iyengar, teachers of Scaravelli Yoga and the tantric and structural Yoga of Mukunde Stiles, and the Tantric Yoga teachings of Chinnamasta Stiles.

 She has studied with Internationally renowned teachers Diane Long, Sophy Hoare, Donna Farhi, Uma Dinsmore- Tuli and has a strong connection to the teachings of Swami Satyananda Saraswati and has practiced and studied with teachers in this lineage.